qinzhouhit/cs_job/README.md

 2) DS: both new grad and entry level roles are fine.
 3) RS/ AS: no new grad version, you compete with experienced/ PhD candidates.
 4) MLE: usually they want someone with industrial experience as SDE/ MLE.

+### Interview
+1) Check the historical interview questions online.
+2) Check with people having experience interviewing with the target companies.
+3) Prepare for the basics (inefficient but it works after spending hundreds/thousands of hours)

 ### Pure research roles
 Just in case one is interested, there are certain PURE research roles (research + publishing paper) in some companies, such as Spotify, Salesforce, Alibaba DAMO, Deepmind, NEC, Dataminr, etc.